andrewhavens/mad_chatter/README.md

 This command will generate the following structure:

     mychatroom/
-        config.rb       # for general configuration
+        config.yml      # for general configuration
         extensions.rb   # for writing your own extensions web/            # all of the html, css, and javascript live here